Jamiezoomies/cotask/README.md

         `/group/[code]`: A dynamic route that shows the details of a specific group identified by its unique code.
 In addition, the task management and comment system is equipped within this route.
         `/group/[code]/join`: This route is used for joining a specific group.
 It may be accessed through an invitation link or a direct action from within the application.
         `/team`: Te team page which lists our project members' names and respective GitHub usernames.
+        `/userprofile`: A customizable page that displays personal information about the current user.
+        `/editprofile`: A page where users can edit the basic information of their profile.
+        `/edit-email-password`: A page where users can change their account's email and password.

     Components:

     TaskList: Displays a list of tasks within a group or project.